ameli/special_functions/docs/besselj.rst

 Negative :math:`\nu`
 ~~~~~~~~~~~~~~~~~~~~

-When :math:`\nu < 0` and for the two cases below, the Bessel function is computed is related to the Bessel function of the positive parameter :math:`-\nu`.
+When :math:`\nu < 0` and for the two cases below, the Bessel function is related to the Bessel function of the positive parameter :math:`-\nu`.

 * If :math:`\nu \in \mathbb{Z}` (see [DLMF]_ Eq. `10.4.1 <https://dlmf.nist.gov/10.4#E1>`_):